Be a conservation hero! Poachers are thieves... help us catch them.

 Have you witnessed a wildlife crime against big game (deer, turkey, bear and elk) or a species that is protected, endangered or threatened?
 Call Operation Game Thief's toll-free hotline, 24 hours a day, seven days a week, 365 days a year to report wildlife violations: 1-888-PGC-8001 or fill out an Operation Game Thief Reporting Form online.

 Calls to the Operation Game Thief telephone number are always answered by a secure recording device.
-Although it is beneficial to provide your contact information in case officers have follow-up questions, callers may remain confidential, however, those who wish to claim any monetary reward, must provide contact information.
+Although it is beneficial to provide your contact information in case wardens have follow-up questions, callers may remain confidential, however, those who wish to claim any monetary reward, must provide contact information.

 Wildlife crimes affect us all, whether we are hunters, trappers, bird watchers or others who enjoy walking in the woods.
 The illegal shooting or taking of big game or protected, endangered or threatened species, or any crime against those species should be reported through Operation Game Thief.
 Other violations should be reported to the region office serving the county in which the violation is taking place as quickly as possible.